hashchange/backbone.select/readme.md

 You can call `deselect` without a model argument.
 The currently selected model, if any, will be deselected in that case.

 The `deselect` method supports the following options: [`silent`][select.one-silent], [`label`][custom-labels].

+The method returns the collection, and allows chaining.

 ### Backbone.Select.One properties